A practical comparison of the leading webinar platforms, including features, use-cases, and real user ratings.

 The webinar platforms in this guide were compared based on how teams typically use webinar software.
 Each platform was evaluated by category, third-party user ratings from G2 and the HubSpot Marketplace, pricing model, and documented strengths and limitations.
 The comparison focuses on real-world use cases rather than feature checklists.

-How to choose the right webinar software
+How to choose the right webinar software or webinar platform

 Here are a few questions to guide the decision: